Earconwald: Career

-Earconwald himself served as Abbot of Chertsey.
+Erkenwald himself served as Abbot of Chertsey.
 A charter states that in the late 7th century, he and Frithwald gave land in Streatham and Tooting Graveney to Chertsey Abbey; this grant was confirmed in the time of Athelstan in 933.

 A legend says that he often preached to the woodmen in the wild forests that lay to the north of London.

 A window in Wells Cathedral.
-Mostly original glass; the heads depict Pope Stephen, St Blaise, St Earconwald, and Pope Marcellus.
+Mostly original glass; the heads depict Pope Stephen, St Blaise, St Erkenwald, and Pope Marcellus.

 Bishop

-In 675, Earconwald became Bishop of London, succeeding Bishop Wine.
+In 675, Erkenwald became Bishop of London, succeeding Bishop Wine.
 He was the choice of Archbishop Theodore of Canterbury.

 Drawing of tombs of Kings Sæbbi and Æthelred the Unready in Old St Paul's Cathedral by Wenceslaus Hollar.
 Sæbbi may have been involved in Erkenwald's appointment to the Bishopric of London.

 It is also said that his selection as Bishop of London was at the insistence of King Sebbi.
-An ancient epitaph says that Earconwald served as bishop of London for eleven years.
+An ancient epitaph says that Erkenwald served as bishop of London for eleven years.